 Hastings is a medium-sized city located in the state of Nebraska.
-With a population of 24,692 people and eight constituent neighborhoods, Hastings is the seventh largest community in Nebraska.
+With a population of 25,037 people and seven constituent neighborhoods, Hastings is the seventh largest community in Nebraska.

 The most common language spoken in Hastings is English.
 Other important languages spoken here include Spanish and Polish.